DiskCryptor/DiskCryptor/README.md

 #### Is DiskCryptor still maintained?
 The last release was over a year ago.
 Yes.
 DiskCryptor is still actively maintained.
 However, it is a very mature piece of software, and there is little ongoing development required.
 As a result, releases are infrequent.

-#### All DiskCryptor builds are labeled "BETA" Will there ever be a FINAL release?
-No. The BETA label for now is intentional and serves as an explicit warning.
-DiskCryptor is a free, low-level disk encryption tool; even minor misuse, misconfiguration, or unexpected interactions can result in irreversible data loss.

-The BETA designation serves as a clear warning and a legal and practical boundary: you are expected to understand what the software does and to assume full responsibility for its use. __DiskCryptor is used entirely at your own risk.__

-We might adjust the statement in the future, though.

-I have personally used DiskCryptor for decades without major issues; however, I understand the implications of each action and always maintain reliable backups.

 #### I installed a Windows update and the DiskCryptor bootloader no longer starts.
 Windows boots directly into recovery.
 What should I do?

 This typically occurs when the EFI firmware is configured to boot ```\EFI\Microsoft\Boot\bootmgfw.efi``` instead of ```\EFI\DCS\DcsBoot.efi```.